 Dr. Nicole Waters, Associate Provost College of Health Sciences

-Dr. Prince Bull, Dean and Professor, School of Education
+Dr. Prince Bull, Dean and Professor, College of Education

 Dr. Lane Wesson, Professor of Education Coordinator of Teacher Education